rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateVcenter.md

 - There is a single argument of type VsphereDeleteVcenterInput.
 - Returns AsyncRequestStatus.
-### edit
-- There are 6 arguments.
-    - vcenterId - System.String
-    - hostname - System.String
-    - username - System.String
-    - password - System.String
-    - conflictResolutionAuthz - ConflictResolutionAuthzEnum
-    - caCert - System.String
-- Returns RequestSuccess.
 ### refresh
+Refresh vCenter Server metadata

+Supported in v5.0+
+Create a job to refresh the metadata for the specified vCenter Server.

-- There is a single argument of type System.String.
+- There is a single argument of type RefreshVsphereVcenterInput.
-- Returns VsphereAsyncRequestStatus.
+- Returns AsyncRequestStatus.
 ### update
 Update vCenter Server